 During the registration procedure,

-- if the UE supports , it indicates so to the AMF.
+- if the UE supports V2X Service for VRU, it indicates so to the AMF.

-- the PCF provides the AMF with the V2X service type and the resource type (e.g., network scheduled mode with SPS resource over PC5) for as part of PC5 QoS parameters.
+- the PCF provides the AMF with the V2X service type and the resource type (e.g., network scheduled mode with SPS resource over PC5) for V2X Service for VRU as part of PC5 QoS parameters.

-- based on the UE subscription and UE capability, the AMF provides the UE with the VRU service permission.
+- based on the UE subscription and UE capability, the AMF provides the UE with the V2X Service for VRU permission.

-When the UE intends to transmit messages for the under network control, the service request procedure is enhanced as follows:
+When the UE intends to transmit messages for the V2X Service for VRU under network control, the service request procedure is enhanced as follows:

-- The UE provides a VRU operation in the Service Request message, which indicates that the UE requests to transmit messages for the in network scheduled mode over PC5.
-The V2X Service type for is also included in the Service Request message
+- The UE provides a VRU operation in the Service Request message, which indicates that the UE requests to transmit messages for the V2X Service for VRU in network scheduled mode over PC5.
+The V2X Service type for V2X Service for VRU is also included in the Service Request message

-- If the UE is authorized to use the as represented by the V2X Service type, the AMF indicates to the UE that the allowed V2X service type for in the Service Accepted message.
+- If the UE is authorized to use the V2X Service for VRU as represented by the V2X Service type, the AMF indicates to the UE that the allowed V2X service type for V2X Service for VRU in the Service Accepted message.
 In addition, the AMF provides to the RAN node RRC Inactive Assistance Information.
-The RRC Inactive Assistance Information includes the Preferred Scheduled Mode for (e.g. network schedule mode) and allowed V2X service type.
+The RRC Inactive Assistance Information includes the Preferred Scheduled Mode for V2X Service for VRU (e.g. network schedule mode) and allowed V2X service type.

-- Based on the V2X service type in the Service Accepted message, the UE generates the PC5 QoS Flow for the .
+- Based on the V2X service type in the Service Accepted message, the UE generates the PC5 QoS Flow for the V2X Service for VRU.

-The UE requests and obtains the radio resource for transmitting the messages for of the corresponding V2X service type, e.g. requests to operate in network scheduled mode with SPS resource.
-The UE is able to transmit the messages for in the power efficient way, e.g. transmit data without sensing.
+The UE requests and obtains the radio resource for transmitting the messages for V2X Service for VRU of the corresponding V2X service type, e.g. requests to operate in network scheduled mode with SPS resource.
+The UE is able to transmit the messages for V2X Service for VRU in the power efficient way, e.g. transmit data without sensing.

 When the RAN detects there is no ongoing data over Uu for a certain duration, based on the RRC Inactive Assistance Information, the UE should be transferred to RRC inactive state in RAN and UE (i.e. CM_CONNECTED state in CN).
-Consequently, the UE is able to keep on transmitting the messages over PC5 for in a power efficient way, e.g., in network scheduled mode with SPS resource.
+Consequently, the UE is able to keep on transmitting the messages over PC5 for V2X Service for VRU in a power efficient way, e.g., in network scheduled mode with SPS resource.

+Editor's note: The enhancement on RRC inactive state depends on RAN WG study.

-When the UE intends to stop transmitting the message for , the Service Request message is further enhanced as follows:
+When the UE intends to stop transmitting the message for V2X Service for VRU, the Service Request message is further enhanced as follows:

-- The UE provides a VRU operation via the Service Request message, the VRU operation indicates the UE intends to stop transmitting messages for .
+- The UE provides a VRU operation via the Service Request message, the VRU operation indicates the UE intends to stop transmitting messages for V2X Service for VRU.

-- The AMF sends the update RRC Inactive Assistance Information, i.e. without the and the resource type.
+- The AMF sends the update RRC Inactive Assistance Information, i.e. without the V2X Service for VRU and the resource type.

 When the RAN detects there is no ongoing data over Uu for a certain duration, the UE should be transferred to RRC_IDLE and CM_IDLE.